Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Relation With the Work of Logares-Martens

 \section{Relation With the Work of Logares-Martens}

-In this section, we compare the results of Sections 4 and 5 to the main result of M. Logares and J. Martens \cite{LoMa}.
-In the special case of a root stack and a parabolic structure when all parabolic weights are rational, we show that the moduli space of stable orbifold $G$-Higgs bundles is Poisson.
+In this section, we compare the results of Sections 4 and 5 to the main result of Logares and Martens \cite{LoMa}.
+In the special case of a root stack and a parabolic structure when all parabolic weights are rational, we show that the moduli space of stable orbifold $G$-Higgs bundles has a Poisson structure.